 Just ask, could it be sepsis?

-Every four seconds someone in the world dies of sepsis.
+Every 4 seconds someone in the world dies of sepsis.

 In New Zealand sepsis kills more people than lung, breast, and bowel cancer combined.

 It can occur in any clinical setting and is the leading cause of in-hospital death.

 In the Waikato region, up to 1 in 1000 people are admitted to hospital with sepsis every year, and 20% of those people will die.